ncats/translator-modules/ncats/translator/README.md

 [Back to top](#ncats-translator-module-project-components)

-## Developer Modification of System Service APIs or Addition of New Services
+## Developer Addition or Modification of a System Service

 We have specified the web services in OpenAPI 3.0 YAML specification files are found in each subdirectory
 - i.e. _identifiers_ and _ontology_ - related to each microservice.
 These subdirectories also have the corresponding